CodemateLtd/Koffeemate/README.md

 However, here's some tips for a great start:

 * We love PR's related to test coverage / code cleanliness improvements.
 * Out of ideas?
 Look for the [issue tracker](https://github.com/roughike/Koffeemate/issues) for something to do.
-Tell if want to do something, and we'll assign it to you.
+Tell if you want to do something, and we'll assign it to you.
 * If you have something big in mind, create an issue first.
 Major functionality changes might not necessarily get merged.

 # License